SirJ469/SirJ469/README.md

                      - how to stay afloat in a life filled with overwhelming input 🧜‍♂️

-#### - 👯 I’m looking to collaborate on any project that involves
+### - 👯 I’m looking to collaborate on any project that involves fun
+such as:

                         - structures
                          - defining goals
                           - the "how to" kind of Thinking (rather than the "what")

-- 🤔 I’d say I'm looking for help understanding the world of Programming on an extremely basic level...
+                           - 🤔 IT-wise I'm looking for help understanding the world of Programming and writing code from an extremely basic level view...

-### -  ❤️‍🔥 I love Knowledge... but in the *olde* sense of the word;
+### -  ❤️‍🔥 I love Knowledge... but in the *olde* sense of the word
-- ("Knowledge" = KNOWING Things) <> ("Knowledge" = knowing ABOUT things)
+("Knowledge" = KNOWING Things) <> ("Knowledge" = knowing ABOUT things)

                                     - starting with Conscious_interest in any *Variable*
                                      - covering Motivation,